 Baccarat Betting Strategies

-By comparison, bets made on the banker have a house edge of only 1.06%.
+By comparison, bets on the banker have a house edge of only 1.06%.
 Player bets have a house advantage of 1.24%, slightly higher than the banker but nowhere near the house edge for tie bets.

 In terms of RTP, banker bets have the highest at 98.94%.
-In theory, this means that if you place 100 bets of $1 each, you should get back $98.94.
-The RTP for player bets is 98.76% and 85.64% for tie bets.
+Theoretically, if you place 100 bets of $1 each, you should return $98.94.
+The RTP for player bets is 98.76%, and 85.64% for tie bets.

 Betting on the Banker

-The most popular, and simplest, baccarat strategy is to always bet on the banker—even though bets payout 95% and not 100%.
+The most popular and simplest baccarat strategy is to always bet on the banker—even though bets payout 95% and not 100%.
 The reasoning behind this strategy is that the banker, statistically, wins more than the player.
-Even with the 95% payout the banker still has the advantage.
+Even with the 95% payout, the banker still has the advantage.

 Martingale